PiggyAwesome/useless/README.md

-Yo mamma so fat not even a Twinkie would get her off the couch, even while a crane tries to help her
+Yo mamma so fat when she went to her wedding the people sang the song "here comes the bride so fat and wide"